jbendson/SignalR.Kafka/README.md

 });
 ```

-Any exceptions during the produce operation should bubble up to the client using this configuration.
-However, it will dramatically reduce throughput.
+Any exceptions during the produce operation should bubble up to the client when AwaitProduce is true.
+However, this configuration will dramatically reduce throughput.
 See the [Confluent documentation](https://docs.confluent.io/clients-confluent-kafka-dotnet/current/overview.html#producer) for more information on typical producer usage patterns.